 If you are changing your website’s domain name, keep in mind that this could affect your rank in search engines.
-Instead, Google recommends that you set up a 301 redirect, which lets search engines know the website is permanently moving.
+Instead, Google recommends that you set up a 301 redirect (especially when keeping the old domain), which lets search engines know the website is permanently moving.

 Steps to change your primary domain for Shared accounts

 If you have a Shared account, you can change the main domain name on your account through AMP:

 - Log into AMP.

 - Click the Change Primary Domain icon.